-To characterize the complexity of our samples and determine the precursor masses of our target chains, we collected MD LC-MS/MS data on our samples and deconvoluted the MS1 spectra (Figure 1a-c).
+To characterize the complexity of our samples and determine the precursor masses of our target chains, we collected middle-down LC-MS/MS data on our samples and deconvoluted the MS1 spectra (Figure 1a-c).
 For the monoclonal sample, as expected, 2 highly abundant peaks were extracted (originating from the separated heavy and light chains), accounting for over half of the total deconvoluted intensity.
-When adjacent peaks in both mass and retention time (±50 Da and 1 minute; from here on referred to as misidentifications) are considered, this increases to over 90% with the remaining masses consisting of background peaks of less than 5% relative abundance (Figure 1a).
-For the mix sample 6 abundant peaks were extracted.
+When adjacent peaks in both mass and retention time (plus-minus 50 Da and 1 minute; from here on referred to as misidentifications) are considered, this increases to over 90% with the remaining masses consisting of background peaks of less than 5% relative abundance (Figure 1a).
+For the mix sample, six abundant peaks were extracted.
 The abundance of the target chains and misidentifications made up ~33%, as expected based on the equimolar mixing ratio.
 The other clones make up a total of 50% of intensity and ~20% of intensity is background (Figure 1b).
 Lastly, for the polyclonal sample, the target clone and misidentifications make up less than 20% of intensity, with more than half of the intensity representing other clones over 5% relative abundance and ~25% background (Figure 1c).
 Highlighting the challenges posed for deconvoluting the acquired top-down spectra, we observe that the used deconvolution software cannot deconvolute these spectra into accurate masses (Table S1), as peaks are incorrectly grouped and averaged.
-To obtain the best exact mass, we averaged the MS1 spectra recorded over the elution window of each target chain and deconvoluted the averaged spectra.
+To obtain the best exact masses, we averaged the MS1 spectra recorded over the elution window of each target chain and deconvoluted the averaged spectra.
 This improved the mass assignments to within 30 ppm accuracy for the trastuzumab heavy chain in the monoclonal and mix sample and yielded a target precursor mass of 24811.17 Da for the polyclonal sample.
 The MS2 fragmentation spectra for the elution windows where our precursor was selected for fragmentation were averaged and deconvoluted to yield a fragmentation spectrum for each target chain, with 919, 265 and 469 deconvoluted peaks for the monoclonal, mix and polyclonal sample respectively.

 Using multi-enzyme shotgun proteomics data for de novo sequencing

-Each sample was also digested using 4 proteases in parallel, and LC-MS/MS data was collected for these digestions.
-The resulting BU spectra were submitted for de novo peptide identification through PEAKS (Ma et al., 2003), yielding a total (i.e., cumulatively from all protease treatments) of 14000, 27421 and 35003 de novo peptide reads for the monoclonal, mix and polyclonal sample respectively (supplementary table S2).

-To confirm the effectivity of our workflow we first reconstructed the known sequence of the Trastuzumab heavy chain using the monoclonal and mix sample, before moving on to the polyclonal sample.
-To this end, the peptide reads for these samples were each submitted to the de novo peptide assembly tool STITCH, using settings derived from those reported by Schulte et al. in their seminal paper (Schulte et al., 2022).
-The resulting output for the monoclonal sample, was nearly perfect (Figure 2a).
-However, such superb performance could not be retained in the more complex mix sample, where the resulting consensus sequence contained 4 erroneous residue predictions in the FR2 (Figure 2c).
-We observed that these errors were the result of low peptide coverage, caused by assigning reads to the wrong templates, thereby splitting reads that belonged to the same chain.
+Each sample was measured by BU-MS by digesting with 4 proteases in parallel, and collecting LC-MS/MS data.
+The resulting spectra were submitted for de novo peptide identification through PEAKS (Ma et al., 2003), yielding a total (i.e., cumulatively from all protease treatments) of 14000, 27421 and 35003 de novo peptide reads for the monoclonal, mix and polyclonal sample respectively (supplementary table S2).
+We first reconstructed the known sequence from the BU-MS data of the Trastuzumab heavy chain using the monoclonal and mix sample, before moving on to the polyclonal sample.
+To this end, the peptide reads for these samples were each submitted to the de novo peptide assembly tool STITCH using reported settings (Schulte et al., 2022).
+The resulting output for the monoclonal sample was nearly perfect (Figure 2a).
+However, the consensus sequence for the more complex mix sample contained 4 erroneous residue predictions in the FR2 (Figure 2c).
+We observed that these errors were the result of low peptide coverage, caused by assigning reads to the wrong templates.
+This caused splitting of reads that belonged to the same chain.
 Furthermore, the unassisted germline recombination by STITCH failed to select our V-region for recombination, as it was not the highest scoring V-region in the mix sample.